 This 3D modeling software provides some pretty sophisticated optimization techniques usually found in industrial-grade programs: You can slim down unwanted mass from a 3D design, and thereby reduce the cost of printing significantly.
 It also allows you to automatically generate joints connecting different parts into one single device.

 Also, this free CAD software has repair capabilities like hollowing, scaling, and mesh simplification making it invaluable for 3D printing.

 This rich feature set makes Meshmixer a tool for advanced users, but if you are looking for one of the best free CAD software tools that seamlessly blends into the Autodesk product family, look no further.

-The modeling tools include NURBS, and Polylines.
+The more intuitive modeling tools found in QCAD include NURBS and Polylines.
 For more intricate work, you can switch into an isometric view.
-Also, the QCAD Library browser brings you more than 5000 CAD parts available as free add-ons (e.g. screws, nuts).
-Though the free CAD software is released under Open Source license, AutoCAD DWG export is only available as a commercial plugin.
+Other features include 35 different CAD fonts, over 40 construction tools, and more than 20 modification tools.
+Also, the QCAD Library browser brings you more than 5,000 CAD parts available as free add-ons (like screws and nuts).

 If you want to get your feet wet in 3D sculpting, Sculptris is a great free CAD software option.
 For more ambitious sculpting projects take a look at ZBrush or Mudbox.